 Athora Netherlands aims for a robust capital position, which contributes to both the confidence that clients have in the institution and access to financial markets.
 Athora Netherlands deems a solvency ratio between 140% and 200% as a normal going concern level.
 The objective of the Capital Policy is to ensure that there is sufficient capital to fulfill obligations towards policyholders and meet requirements.
-The second objective of the Capital Policy is to ensure that capital is used as efficiently and flexibly as possible to facilitate the implementation of Athora Netherlands' strategy.
+The second objective of the Capital Policy is to ensure capital is used as efficiently and flexibly as possible to facilitate the implementation of Athora Netherlands' strategy.

-A preparatory crisis plan exists which describes the procedure that applies in a contingency situation.
+A preparatory crisis plan exist which describes the procedure that applies in a contingency situation.
 A contingency situation is a situation in which a capital deficit arises, or threatens to arise, that poses a direct threat to the going concern of Athora Netherlands.
 In its Risk Appetite, Athora Netherlands has defined specific triggers that determine whether a contingency situation exists.
+The COVID-19 Outbreak might lead to a contingency situation and Athora Netherlands is currently monitoring the potential impact of COVID-19 on its capital and Solvency II ratios, however at the moment based on the current solvency position no contingency situation is identified.

 The ORSA is an integral part of Athora Netherlands' management control cycle.
 It is input for the operational plan and capital management and is used in determining the risk appetite.
-The ORSA 2020 concludes that Athora Netherlands' risk profile is well reflected in the SCR standard formula and Solvency is adequate.
+The ORSA 2020 concludes that Athora Netherlands' risk profile is well reflected in the SCR standard formula and solvency is adequate.